-It could be argued, given the context of the aforementioned verses are in relation to the end times, this would not apply to Matthew 10:22 which is about Yeshua instructing his disciples (and by extension future ones) what will happen when they spread the message of the Messiah.
+It could be argued, given the context of the aforementioned verses, are about the end times, this would not apply to Matthew 10:22 which is about Yeshua instructing his disciples (and by extension future ones) what will happen when they spread the message of the Messiah.
 Yeshua clearly asserts that those who remain in him, and do not deviate from the path but endure till the end shall be saved.
-Matthew 24:13 is in relation to end times but we know from Matthew 10, where he uses the same language, that the congruent element is persisting through difficult times without abandoning the faith.
+Matthew 24:13 is concerning end times but we know from Matthew 10, where he uses the same language, that the congruent element is persisting through difficult times without abandoning the faith.
 Furthermore, John would submit that we are already at the last hour.

 “Little children, it is the last hour.
 And as you have heard that the anti-messiah is coming, even now many anti-messiahs have come.
 This is how we know that it is the last hour.”
 (1 John 2:18)